nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 of commands/methods being called) between the user and the application.

 How the UI class works:
-* Upon the initialization of `WerkIt`, the `UI class` will called the `printGreetings()` method to display the greeting messages to the user.
+* Upon the initialization of `WerkIt`, the `UI` class will call the `printGreetings()` method to display the greeting messages to the user.
-* Additionally, local files storing the data of previous session of `WerkIt` will also be loaded into the program.
-Hence, the loading status of these files are also display by calling the `printFileLoadStatusMessage()` method.
+* Additionally, local files storing the data of previous sessions of `WerkIt` will also be loaded into the program.
+Thereafter, the loading statuses of these files are also displayed by calling the `printFileLoadStatusMessage()` method.
-* `UI class` is also responsible for getting the user input by calling the `getUserInput(String filename, boolean isLoadSuccessful)` method, which will then parse the input by sending it to the `Parser class`.
-The `Paser class` will process the input and call other relevant methods to execute the command.
+* `UI` class is also responsible for getting the user input by calling the `getUserInput(String filename, boolean isLoadSuccessful)` method, which will then parse the input by sending it to the `Parser` class.
+The `Parser` class will process the input and call other relevant methods to execute the command.
-* `UI class` also display messages when a
+* `UI` class also displays messages when a
-    * workout has been successfully created, updated and deleted.
+    * workout has been successfully created, updated or deleted.
-    * plan has been successfully created and deleted.
+    * plan has been successfully created or deleted.
-    * schedule has been successfully created and removed.
+    * schedule has been successfully created/updated or cleared.
-* Help messages are also printed in the UI class by calling `printHelpMessage()` method.
+* Help messages are also printed in the `UI` class by calling `printHelpMessage()` method.
 * Lastly, when the user exits the program, the `printGoodBye()` method will be called to indicate that the user has successfully exited the program.